 Contact Student Health (804-828-8828) or your medical provider for guidance.
 If you do not have symptoms and your exposure is determined to be low risk, you do not need to isolate but you should monitor for symptoms (rash, flu-like symptoms) for 21 days after the exposure.
 Vaccine may be recommended for higher-risk exposures.

 The best preventive measure is to avoid having sex with multiple or anonymous partners.
-Other measures include good hand washing and wearing a mask during lengthy or close face-to-face contact with someone who may be infected.
+Other measures include good handwashing and wearing a mask during lengthy or close face-to-face contact with someone who may be infected.
 Avoid sharing utensils, cups, clothing, bedding, towels, etc. Do not touch other people’s rashes or scabs.